rust-basel/fullstack-rust-workshop/src/crud_operations.md

 # CRUD Operations

-Now that we have a "database" usuable in our axum backend.
+Now that we have a "database" usable in our axum backend.
 Let's write handling functions, which have access to the database and read and modify it.
 Head to your `backend` crate and create again a new module.
 This time it's called `controllers.rs`.
 Why named controllers?
-There is a famous design pattern [called model, view, controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
-Controller are usually the parts, which execute your logic.
+There is a famous design pattern called [model, view, controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Controllers are usually those parts, which execute your logic.
 In our case, you've already seen them.
 These are the functions, we give the `Router` as callback in a `route`.

 Do not forget to add new module in the `main.rs` file.